Scholars at the Research Centre

 Mariana Romanello JacobMariana Romanello Jacob

-mariana.romanellojacob [at] mcgill.ca (Mariana Romanello Jacob) is the researcher-project coordinator at the Paul-André Crépeau Centre for Private and Comparative Law.
+mariana.romanellojacob [at] mcgill.ca (Mariana Romanello Jacob) became the Assistant Director of the Paul-André Crépeau Centre for Private and Comparative Law in February 2024.
+Prior to taking on this role, she worked there as Researcher-Project Coordinator.
 She completed her studies in Law in Brazil at the Faculty of Law of the Pontifícia Universidade Católica de Campinas.
 Throughout her course, she won two awards in undergraduate legal research to undertake studies in private international law as well as two honorary distinctions for her research results presented at conferences of the American Association of Private International Law (2014/2015).
 She was also a judicial intern at the Chambers of Judge Carlos Ortiz Gomes at the Court of Justice of the State of São Paulo (Brazil) during the 2012-2014 academic years.

 After successfully completing the Brazilian Bar in 2015, Mariana worked as an associate attorney at the law firm Carvalho, Machado e Timm Advogados from 2016 to 2019.
 She was part of the civil law advisory team, with a focus on commercial contracts.
 As part of her experience as a contract lawyer, she had the opportunity to temporarily assist in-house legal teams inside multinational companies, obtaining a unique vision from the legal practice inside and outside large corporations.

 In parallel to her legal practice, Mariana continued to chart her path in legal research, becoming a member of the “Direito, Globalização e Cidadania” [Law, Globalization, and Citizenship] Study and Research Group in Brazil, where she engaged in relevant studies in private and public international law.
 As a result, she has published and co-authored articles and book chapters on these subjects, especially in Latin America.
-She has been the President of the Diversity Committee of this Research Group since 2020 and was recently invited to integrate its Directive Board.
+She was the President of the Diversity Committee of this Research Group from 2020 to 2023.
 Mariana is also a member of the American Association of Private International Law (ASADIP) and of the International Civil Procedure Network (Rede-PCI).

 In 2023, Mariana completed her master's degree in law (LLM-thesis) at the Faculty of Law of McGill University.
 She focused her thesis on the proximity principle in the jurisdictional aspect of cross-border disputes, undertaking comparative research between Canada and Brazil.
 During her studies at McGill University, she worked as a research assistant for Prof. Geneviève Saumier (2021-2023), conducting legal research on various facets of private international law.
 She was also engaged in different student activities, such as serving as Vice-President Finance of the Graduate Law Students Association during the 2020/2021 academic year and integrating the McGill Graduate Law Students Association Research Series editorial board in 2022 as a peer-reviewer.